johnzalo/mochi-wrapper/readme.md

-# pymochi  Mochi API Wrapper
+# pymochi

-# convenient little python wrapper to interact with the mochi rest api
+## convenient little python wrapper to interact with the mochi rest api

 ## Features